 The Guild has partnered again with the Boulder County Business Report to present the 2nd Annual Green Building Awards.
 The selection criteria will recognize interesting dynamic entries worthy of recognition for enlightenment, creativity and leadership, and will not be tied to rigorous data requirements.
 All interesting, unique, planet-friendly buildings are encouraged to apply, even if your building doesn't have fancy certifications or awards.

-the Millennium Harvest House Boulder on June 12th.
+the Boulder Theatre on June 12th.
 The organizers plan to hold the

 awards event annually.

 Article on finalists and why they were selected

 2013 Finalists and Winners (Winners are in Bold)

 Recognizes the best new building or retrofit, incorporating